Why Most People Do Not Believe in the Supernatural

 Unfortunately the scientific establishment, and the current status quo, is not an altruistic band of kindly or logical souls.
 The scientific establishment, our modern Western church, is made up of people, and unfortunately people make mistakes.
 People are also greedy and seem to generally think of themselves before they think of others.

-I happen to love science and its precepts, unfortunately many of the people that make up these giant scientific organizations do not share my ideals.
+I happen to love science and its precepts, unfortunately many of the people that make up these giant scientific organizations do not share those magnificent scientific principals and ideals.
 These giant bureaucratic agencies tend to be more interested in money and politics.
 True scientific inquiry is usually superseded by greed and bureaucratic gain.

 It is always a good idea to question our beliefs; to find out where they come from, how they came to be our beliefs, and what ‘personal’ proof we have for those belief.

 It is so easy to look back in history and think about how terrible the Middle Ages were for example.
 If you think about all the strife and horror that people in Europe seem to have had to go through during this time then it’s easy to see why these times are generally referred to as the dark ages.
-Beyond all the strife and cruelty, try to imagine an oligarchy like the Catholic Church of that time controlling every thought and deed, having the power of life and death; seems like a terrible thing indeed.
+Beyond all the strife and cruelty, try to imagine an oligarchy like the Church of that time, controlling every thought and deed, having the power of life and death.

 Many would believe me insane for even mentioning such a thought but if you detach yourself and truly look at our modern era, you will realize that there is a constant battle for our beliefs (just like in the old days) and there is punishment to be had for those who would step outside of the current belief structure.
 Perhaps people are no longer drawn and quartered but they can be ostracized, let go from a job, and sometimes even jailed when they express divergent beliefs.